 7. Bring-Your-Personal-Device Policies

-In the wake of the COVID-19 pandemic, many employees found themselves working from home using their equipment.
-Even if they work onsite, many businesses allow their employees to bring and use their personal devices for work.
+In the wake of the COVID-19 pandemic, many employees found themselves working from home using their own equipment.
+As many businesses today have adopted a hybrid work approach, working onsite can still be a cause of concern.
+Many businesses allow their employees to utilize their personal devices for work.
 This may help your business cut costs, but many risks come with it.

 Providing employees with company-issued devices may be costly, but it’s a great way to stay protected—especially if you have employees who work remotely.
 Once they have new devices, encourage your staff to keep them separate and avoid using them for personal activities like paying bills, online banking, or Netflix.
 This will minimize the risks to both your company and the employees.

-In case this option is out of your budget, you can guarantee your business’ safety by installing security software.
-If you’re dealing with employees who work from home, encourage them to follow best cybersecurity practices for a remote workforce.
+If this option is out of your budget, you can guarantee your business’ safety by installing security software.
+If you’re dealing with employees who work from home, encourage them to follow the best cybersecurity practices for a remote workforce.

 8. Fake Apps

 When a fake app is installed on a phone or laptop, it can access the user’s personal data and eventually break into the company’s network.
-To ensure that everyone in the company is safe, tell them to download apps from credible platforms only and invest in the necessary security programs.
+To ensure that everyone in the company is safe, tell them to download apps from credible platforms only, read reviews of these apps before downloading them, and invest in the necessary security programs.